MiemieMethod/bedrock-docs/docs/refs/protocols/packets/npcdialoguepacket.md

 //// define
 Dialogue：[<!-- md:samp string -->](../types/string.md)

-- 特殊类型。The text to be displayed to the client
+- 特殊类型。protocol.packet.npcdialoguepacket.dialogue.descriptionThe text to be displayed to the client

 ////
 //// define
 Scene Name：[<!-- md:samp string -->](../types/string.md)

-- 特殊类型。The scene the data has been pulled from for the client to reference
+- 特殊类型。protocol.packet.npcdialoguepacket.scene_name.descriptionThe scene the data has been pulled from for the client to reference

 ////
 //// define
 Npc Name：[<!-- md:samp string -->](../types/string.md)

-- 特殊类型。The 'name' of the NPC to be displayed to the client
+- 特殊类型。protocol.packet.npcdialoguepacket.npc_name.descriptionThe 'name' of the NPC to be displayed to the client

 ////
 //// define
 Action JSON：[<!-- md:samp string -->](../types/string.md)

-- 特殊类型。The JSON string of the buttons/actions the server can perform.
+- 特殊类型。protocol.packet.npcdialoguepacket.action_json.descriptionThe JSON string of the buttons/actions the server can perform.
 The server is still authoritative on what actions can be performed

 ////